Refinitiv/Real-Time-SDK/Java/Eta/README.md

 ETA Java contains open source components.
 The transport, decoder, encoder, and cache components are open source.
 This repository depends on the `Elektron-SDK-BinaryPack` (http://www.github.com/Refinitiv/Elektron-SDK-BinaryPack) repository and pulls ETA dependent libraries from that location.

-(C) Copyright 2018 - 2019 Thomson Reuters Limited.
-All rights reserved, Reuters Oak Brook, IL USA
+Copyright (C) 2019 Refinitiv.
+All rights reserved,

 # ETA Java Documentation